andyvroberts/purple/python.md

 Note: If you have a fresh linux container you may also need to install gcc and make, etc.
 ```
-sudo apt-get install build-essentials
+sudo apt-get install build-essential
 ```

 This alternative major python version (and any others) should now be visible in the /usr/local/bin.

-By using the altinstall make file, the process will not create symlinks and referencesj to the alternative version, so We should create an alias for this in our .bashrc file so we can use it by typing a simple 'py38' command.
+By using the altinstall make file, the process will not create symlinks and references to the alternative version, so We should create an alias for this in our .bashrc file so we can use it by typing a simple 'py38' command.
 ```
 alias py38='/usr/local/bin/python3.8'
 ```